meshcore-dev/meshcore-cli/README.md

 aka Instant Message or chat mode ...

 Chat mode lets you interactively interact with your node or remote nodes.
-It is automatically triggered when no option is given on the command line.
+It is automatically triggered when no option is given on the command line and can be summoned using the `-i` parameter.

 You'll get a prompt with the name of your node.
 From here you can type meshcore-cli commands.
 The prompt has history and a basic completion (pressing tab will display possible command or argument options).